chibui191/dsc-project-template/README.md

 ![Gradcam Demo 4](./images/gradcam4.png)

-Again, the model seemed to have identified something in the lungs area, and the armpit(?).
+Again, the model seemed to have highlighted the lungs area, and some surrounding like the underarm areas.

 ## Conclusions